Dre Campbell Farm

 2. Limit Moisture in Your Yard

-Deer flies need standing water to breed, so reducing moisture around your home is key.
+Deer flies often breed in moist soil, muddy areas, and wetland edges rather than clean standing water.
+Therefore, reducing moisture around your home is key.

 Clean out any standing water from pet bowls, gutters, birdbaths, kiddie pools, and other areas.
 These provide the perfect breeding ground for deer fly larvae.